adobe/aem-core-email-components/README.md

 The Core Components leverage both OSGi configurations and Sling context-aware configurations.
 For a description of defined configurations see [CONFIGS.md](CONFIGS.md)

 ### Known Issues
-- The provided oEmbed URL Processor configuration for Facebook and Instagram is not working at the moment as a new version of the endpoint was released by Facebook and now an access token needs to be passed in the request.
-A possible workaround is described in https://github.com/adobe/aem-core-wcm-components/issues/1225